ivankodrnja/Travelbirdie/README.md

 ## Special notes to Udacity reviewers

-Search results data is intentinolly not persisted as it can happen that the user makes frequent searchs and this way he gets fresh results.
+Search results data is intentinally not persisted as it can happen that the user makes frequent searchs and this way he gets fresh results.
 Persistence is enabled in the Favorites section of the app.
 Google Maps API is installed using Cocoa Pods.
 Image gallery slider in the apartment detail view is done using Auk image slideshow library from https://github.com/evgenyneu/Auk.
 Booking is intended to be done on the web page of the vacation renatal provider, in the app it is done using a webview.
 As there is no special agreement between me and providers, like Homeaway, I'm not able to share a specific booking link for each property.
 Once this app goes to its commercial phase, the process of booking will be made with a better user experience.